wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Your choice is represented in your code as Wavefront Sender object.
 (Most Wavefront SDKs define objects of type `WavefrontSender` or simply `Sender`.
 A few SDKs define a pair of separate `Client` objects.)
 A Wavefront sender encapsulates the settings you supply when you instrument your microservice.
 The settings in your code must match the information you provided in [Step 1](#step-1-prepare-to-send-data-to-wavefront) above.

-**Note:** You can use a Wavefront sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
-If you are using direct ingestion, you can also change the defaults for batching up the data to be sent.
+{% include note.html content="You can use a Wavefront sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
+If you are using direct ingestion, you can also change the defaults for batching up the data to be sent." %}

 <!--- change links when proxy/dir ing decision is in a single section --->